jbrannon972/Drylogs2/planning-docs/TRANSCRIPT_IMPLEMENTATION_PLAN.md

 **Context:** Robert mentioned needing ability to move equipment between rooms

 **Question:** Is this needed for INSTALL workflow, or only for Check Service/Demo/Pull?
+NOT NEEDED FOR INSTALL

 **Current plan:** Only build for Check Service/Demo/Pull (not Install)